 As permitted by Item 601(b)(2) of Regulation S-K, certain schedules to this agreement have not been filed herewith.
-The company will furnish supplementally a copy of any omitted schedule to the
+The company will furnish supplementally a copy of any omitted schedule to the SEC upon request.

 ITEM 16.
 FORM 10-K SUMMARY